-The Nomination and Remuneration Committee Charter requires that the Committee undertakes a regular self assessment process.
-Such a review was undertaken during the year ended 30 June 2018.
+The Nomination and Remuneration Committee Charter requires that the Committee undertakes a regular self-assessment process.
+Such a review was undertaken during the year ended 30 June 2020.

-Audit Risk Management and Compliance Committee
+Audit, Risk Management and Compliance Committee

-The Board also has an Audit Risk Management and Compliance Committee.
-Refer to "Principle 4: Safeguard integrity in corporate reporting", for further details.
+The Board also has an Audit, Risk Management and Compliance Committee.
+Please refer below to "Principle 4: Safeguard the integrity of corporate reports", for further details.